Hummus || Dip || Chickpea dip

 Only a few tips and you will get the world best hummus: It’s the order in which you add ingredients to your food processor.

-Tip no two- This is another trick that I learned.
+Tip no two- Secondly, This is another trick that I learned.
 Add ice-cold water to make hummus.
-This helps make the hummus light and fluffy and lightens the color of the tahini to a pale ivory color.
+This helps make the hummus light and fluffy and lightens the colour of the tahini to a pale ivory colour.

 Easy Recipe Steps: